TritonDataCenter/manta/README.md

    consistency and high availability, since only the metadata tier (i.e., the namespace) needs to be strongly consistent, and objects themselves can be easily replicated for availability.
-1. Users express computation in terms of shell scripts, which can make use of any programs installed in the default compute environment, as well as any objects stored in Manta.
-You can store your own programs in Manta and use those, or you can use tools like curl(1) to fetch a program from the internet and use that.
-This approach falls out of the requirement to be a general-purpose system, and imposes a number of other constraints on the implementation (like the use of strong OS-based containers to isolate users).
-1. Users express distributed computation in terms of map and reduce operations.
-   As with Hadoop and other MapReduce-based systems, this allows the system to identify which parts can be parallelized and which parts cannot in order to maximize performance.

 It's easy to underestimate the problem of just reliably storing bits on disk.
 It's commonly assumed that the only components that fail are disks, that they